February 28, 2011

 3. The news this morning says that the old Girls High building on Cranmer Square has been cordoned off and there are fears it will collapse.
 Three days after the September 4 quake (the warm up for this one, the rehearsal), I walked around that part of town with a colleague and this is what Girls High looked like then.
 The damage looks ridiculously minor from this perspective.
 Ensuing aftershocks worsened it, and for a time there was scaffolding or wooden supports against this back wall of the building.

 Some will know the building from Heavenly Creatures.
 Girls High had already shifted to a new site when Peter Jackson shot the film and he was able to use the old building as a location.
 Pauline Parker and Juliet Hulme were at school here; Parker's mother ran a boarding house almost next door and Parker climbed the fence to get to school in the morning (a scene recreated for the film).
 Photos of the front of the Girls High building, seen from Cranmer Square, are in this impressively thorough online photo album of Heavenly Creatures locations.
-My wife also went to Girls High in this location, in the 1980s, before the school shifted to Fendalton.

 There is a curious thing about buildings that are expected to fall: they stubbornly hold on.
 There was Manchester Courts after the last quake and we have spent how many days in a state of suspense, thinking that the Grand Chancellor hotel is going to drop at any moment.